ariadnavigo/phrenamer/README.md

 phrenamer will look for files with the following extensions: .jpg, .JPG, .jpeg.
 It always changes the extension to .jpg.

+Use the -d option for a dry run that will *not* rename your files.

 The -h option shows the usage screen.